-In an upcoming whitepaper, we explore Target Date Fund (TDF) design considerations for plan sponsors in a changing investment environment.
+In a new whitepaper, we explore Target Date Fund (TDF) design considerations for plan sponsors in a changing investment environment.

 - COVID-19 is a stark reminder that designing Capital Accumulation Plan (CAP) portfolios is not easy.

 - The Canadian market for CAPs is growing as workplace demographics shift.
 As TDFs become the default choice for more CAP members, they are likely to play a growing role in the retirement prospects of millions of Canadians.

 - As the Canadian CAP market continues to grow in size, it faces new pressures in meeting the savings needs of plan members.